BATTLE OF ARRAS (IWM 1917 film) with a new Choral / Orchestral Score

 Music & Film Excerpts

-‘Battle of Arras’ world premiere at Pordenone Silent Film Festival, Italy, 8th October 2025
+‘Battle of Arras’ World Premiere at Pordenone Silent Film Festival, Italy, 8th October 2025

 Performed by Orchestra da Camera di Pordenone & Coro del Friuli Venezia Giulia, conducted by Andrej Goričar.